Master of Social Work (MSW) Programs in Connecticut - Campus and Online

 Traditional Online MSW Programs in Connecticut

-Sacred Heart University is the only school in Connecticut that currently offers a fully online MSW program.
+Sacred Heart University offers a fully online, traditional MSW program through its School of Health Sciences.
 The program has a 60-credit traditional track with specializations in Direct Clinical Practice, and Direct Community Practice.
-Traditional students can complete the program, including 1000 hours of required, site-based field education experiences, in 3.5 years.
-Apart from field education, there are no in-person, on-campus requirements for this program.
-Sacred Heart University’s MSW programs are offered through the university’s School of Health Sciences.
+The curriculum for this program is the same as that of Sacred Heart’s on-campus traditional MSW program, with students taking courses on social systems, human behavioral health, clinical diagnoses, combating discrimination, and integrating research into social work practice.
+Students can complete this program, including 1000 hours of required, site-based field education experience and a final Capstone Project, in 3.5 years.
+Apart from field education, there are no in-person requirements for this program.

 Advanced Standing MSW Programs in Connecticut